Bed Crow - Editor's Pre-amble

 Such is my excuse for attempting to render ‘Bed Crow’ in a slightly more digestible form for readers who, like myself, might find the somewhat quaint and occasionally grammatically incorrect English of the original script a bit difficult to absorb.
 It is also, I have to say, a task that gives me much personal enjoyment, and in sharing this and his other teachings via this website, I would like to think that rather than simply remaining in obscurity, there is the chance that this 'utter cry of joy' from Sri Tirtha Lal may yet find a welcome echo in the heart, mind and soul of others too.

 It is a daunting task, not least because I am all too aware of how the original meaning and intent of great souls can be missed or misinterpreted by lesser mortals, and I have to ask myself if I am qualified to try.
 Being as impartial as I may, the answer is ‘Who else is there to do it?’
 My contact with Bud and David, the only other native English speaking followers from that time, has long been lost as we went our separate ways, and the only one who really knows, the author TL himself, passed away some 20 years ago.
 Now I miss him dearly.
-Indeed, how many times I wish I could sit with him and enjoy his company again, but with an understanding that has perhaps matured somewhat over the intervening years.
+Indeed, how many times I wish I could sit with him and enjoy his company again, and with an understanding that has perhaps matured somewhat over the intervening years.

 To you, my great enigma, father of my soul, as I eagerly set about this work, may it be a worthy offering to you as my ‘diksha’, or guru’s fee - but most of all, please take this heart in your hands, now and for as long as any sense of separation remains.
 OM Jai Guru Dev.